anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove All Permissions from SharePoint Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removing all user permissions from a SharePoint site
+Removing all user permissions from a SharePoint site with the help of Microsoft Flow.

 .. rubric:: Input Parameters